 7. Use Your Voice to Type

 Getting tired of typing the whole thing?
 I have an awesome tip for you.
 Use your voice instead!
-You can use your voice to write an entire Google document in the same way you use your voice search with Google Assistant on your phone on desktop.
+You can use your voice to write an entire Google document in the same way you use your voice search with Google Assistant on your phone on your desktop.

 You can take care of all the formatting and punctuations without ever touching your keyboard by simply saying “period,” “comma,” “new line,” etc.

 - Open a Google Document and click Tools from the menu at the top of the page.

 - Select Voice typing from the dropdown menu.